bhoomigundecha/Jugaad/README.md

 Bargaining is in India's DNA.
 E-commerce killed that ritual.
 Fixed MRP.
 Take it or leave it.

-**Jugaad brings it back.** It's a voice-first AI negotiation layer that sits on top of any product page.
 Instead of one "Buy Now" button, buyers get two:

 | 🛒 Buy Now | 🗣️ Negotiate |
 |---|---|